krystianbeduch/todo-list-kotlin/README.md

 Each task item displays the following information:
 - Title — the main name or description of the task
 - Deadline — the due date and time by which the task should be completed
-- Creation date — the date and time when the task was originally added
+- Addition date — the date and time when the task was originally added
 - Priority — indicates the importance level of the task, which can be _High_, _Medium_, or _Low_
 - Completion status — represented by a ✔ symbol when the task is marked as completed
 - Attachment icon — displayed if one or more attachments are associated with the task, indicating additional files or resources linked to it